OSGeo/gdal/doc/source/programs/gdal_raster_footprint.rst

     ``intersection`` means that a pixel is valid only if it is valid for all selected bands.

-.. option:: --overview <index>

-   To specify which overview level of source file must be used, when overviews are available on the source raster.
-By default the full resolution level is used.
-The index is 0-based, that is 0 means the first overview level.
-   This option is mutually exclusive with :option:`--src-nodata`.

-.. option:: --src-nodata <value>

-    Set nodata values for input bands (different values can be supplied for each band).
-    If a single value is specified, it applies to all selected bands.
-    If more than one value is supplied, there should be as many values as the number of selected bands, and all values should be quoted to keep them together as a single operating system argument.
-    If the option is not specified, the intrinsic mask band of each selected bands will be used.

 .. option:: --coordinate-system pixel|georeferenced

     Target coordinate system.
 By default if the input dataset is georeferenced,